 Numerous studies have experimentally investigated the ability of green roofs to delay and retain stormwater.
 For example, Li and Babcock Jr (2014) reviewed results from 19 laboratory and roof-scale experiments and found that green roofs can reduce stormwater runoff volume by 30-86% and delay peak flow by 0 to 30 minutes.
 Akther et al. (2018) reviewed 60 studies that evaluated the hydrologic performance of green roofs within different climatic regimes and found that median runoff volume reductions ranged from 57-78%, with standard deviations that ranged from 25-35%.
 While these laboratory and roof-scale findings are important for understanding the possible effectiveness of green roofs, their inherent dependence on local conditions and resulting variability makes it difficult to reliably translate local results to watershed scales.

 In addition to experimental studies on the performance of green roofs, numerous studies have modeled the performance of individual green roofs at small scales – for example, using EPA’s stormwater management model (SWMM) (Burszta-Adamiak and Mrowiec, 2013; Cipolla et al., 2016), HYDRUS-1D (Hilten et al., 2008) and HYDRUS-2D (Li and Babcock Jr, 2015), or comparing multiple methods (Carson et al., 2017).
 Both semi-distributed and spatially explicit watershed models have also been used to simulate the hydrologic impacts of green roofs.
 Her et al. (2017) proposed a framework within the Soil and Water Assessment Tool (SWAT), a semi-distributed watershed model, to simulate low-impact design including green roofs.
 Sarkar et al. (2018) used a spatially explicit (i.e., gridded) model called the Regional Hydro-Ecological Simulation System (RHESSys) to simulate various GI practices including green roofs at the block level under various climatic conditions across the US.

-Despite these advancements, assessments of large-scale implementation of green roofs at watershed scales are lackingErcolani et al. (2018).
+Numerous studies from Europe and Asia have also investigated the large-scale implementation of green roofs at watershed scales – for example, in Italy ( ), France, and Singapore ().
+Ercolani et al. (2018) used a distributed hydrologic model (MOBIDIC-U) to assess the impacts of various green roof configurations and rainfall events on flow peaks and volumes in an urban drainage network in the North-West portion of Milan, Italy.
+They found reductions in flow peaks and volumes at the network outlet that were proportional to the conversion percentage of green roofs throughout the network (e.g., 25%, 50%, 75%, 100%), but they also noted nonlinearities in effectiveness at larger implementation percentages and suggest that green roof implementations appear to be more effective for frequent storms of smaller magnitude.
+XXX used SWMM to simulate the hydrological response of multiple green roof coverage scenarios in the highly urbanized Châtillon basin (near Paris, France) and found a proportional decrease in